milkmansson/toit-ina219/README.md

 The device has two measuring modes: Continuous and Triggered, as well as combinations of measuring both the bus and shunt voltage.
 (Use `set-measure-mode` to configure these.)
-Alongside, `set-measure-mode MODE-POWER-OFF` will turn the device off.
+Alongside, `set-measure-mode MODE-POWER-DOWN` will turn the device off.

 ### Continuous Mode
 In continuous modes `MODE-BUS-CONTINUOUS`, `MODE-SHUNT-CONTINUOUS` and